Skip to content

 Conclusion & Next Steps

 Feedback unlocks powerful workflows in observability, optimization, and experimentation.
-For example, you might want to fine-tune a model with inference data from haikus that receive positive ratings.
+For example, you might want to fine-tune a model with inference data from haikus that receive positive ratings, or use demonstrations to correct model mistakes.

 This is exactly what we demonstrate in Writing Haikus to Satisfy a Judge with Hidden Preferences!
 This complete runnable example fine-tunes GPT-4o Mini to generate haikus tailored to an AI judge with hidden preferences.
 Continuous improvement over successive fine-tuning runs demonstrates TensorZero’s data and learning flywheel.